blend-os/website/docs/download/README.md

     ---

     Now compare the checksum you're shown and the correct checksum in the file you downloaded earlier.
-Do they match?
+Are they the same?

-    - If they do, your ISO is fine. **Continue with installation.**
+    - If they are, your ISO is fine. **Continue with installation.**
-    - If not, your ISO is either corrupt or was tampered with. **Delete it and use another mirror.**
+    - If aren't, your ISO is either corrupt or was tampered with. **Delete it and use another mirror.**

 <script>
 var xhr6 = new XMLHttpRequest();